Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

 Getting to Lehigh Gorge

 When thinking of beautiful hikes, it does not get much better than Pennsylvania's Lehigh Gorge.
 With scenic vistas, towering mountains, lush forests, raging rivers, and twin waterfalls within walking distance of each other, this Pennsylvania State Park has it all.
-Hiking, biking, and fishing are permitted in the 6,107 acres of park and along the roughly 26 miles of trails.
+Hiking, biking, and fishing are permitted throughout the 6,107 acres of park and along the roughly 26 miles of trails.

 Lehigh Gorge State Park is situated about two hours from Philadelphia, this hike is totally doable as a day trip.
 With many campgrounds in the area, you can definitely make it an overnighter!
 This section of the Lehigh Gorge State Park contains two nearby waterfalls within a short distance of each other.
 The whole hike can be completed within an hour covering a distance of less than a mile on flat, easy terrain.